frc-862/PitCartManager/README.md

 - [ ] make gray class color a little less bright

 ### Doulbe Elim Bracket Plans
-- [x] add conclusion box below tiebreaker showing results
-- [x] make lines orange to connect current team with their matches
-- [x] add scores to left/right of match name for finals only
-- [ ] add time and status (where in bracket a team is) somehow
 - [ ] during middle of finals, show team next position in bracket
 - [ ] add animations
 - [ ] winner box not displaying while in TBA mode bug